Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Pontryagin-Bellman Differential Dynamic Programming

 \subsection{Bellman's Principle of Optimality}

 DDP methods are mainly based on Bellman's Principle of Optimality \cite{Bellman1957}.
-It states that, if a decision-making process leads to an optimal solution, then any subpath starting from any intermediate point in the process must also lead to an optimal solution, provided the same decision-making strategy is followed.
-Therefore instead of considering the total cost over the entire trajectory as provided in \cref{Eq:DiscreteOptimalControlCostFunction}, dynamic programming techniques consider the remaining cost, i.e., from the current point to the final destination.
-This remaining cost is called \textit{cost-to-go}.
+Instead of considering the total cost over the entire trajectory as provided in \cref{Eq:DiscreteOptimalControlCostFunction}, dynamic programming techniques consider the remaining cost, i.e., from the current point to the final destination, termed as \textit{cost-to-go}.
 At stage $k$, and noting that current or future low-thrust control do not influence the past, the cost-to-go is expressed as: